 Pat MacKay Diversity In Design Scholarships

-Founded in 2019, and funded by LDI and Live Design, the goal of these unique Diversity In Design scholarships is to support underrepresented and unique voices in the field of entertainment design.
+Founded in 2019, and funded by LDI and Live Design, the goal of the Diversity In Design scholarships is to support underrepresented and unique voices in the field of entertainment design.
 The scholarships are named for Pat MacKay, former publisher of Theatre Crafts and Lighting Dimensions magazines and founder of the LDI Trade Show and Conference.
 MacKay is a USITT Fellow and has served as a mentor for multiple generations of industry professionals.
-The scholarships are awarded to students currently enrolled in lighting, digital media, and sound design programs on an undergraduate level, as well as high school seniors who have been accepted to an undergraduate college or university design program.

-Criteria:
+Additional Criteria:

 • Presently a senior in high school or enrolled in an undergraduate design program.